PinewoodPip/lg2modding/docs/abilities.md

 **You do not need to prefix the ability IDs with your mod's ID.**

 ### sentry
 Sentry abilities fire a projectile (the "sentry") that, until it expires, continuously casts another skill from its place, using the stats of the ship that started the ability.
 It is used by the Salamander's active ability and inherits properties from the `projectile` archetype.
-It is recommended to use these with `explodeAtCursor` set to `true` and `target` set to `-1`.
+It is recommended to use these with `manuallyAimed`, `explodeAtCursor` set to `true` and `target` set to `-1`, so the sentry 'lands' where your cursor points.

 Properties: